The Highly Under-Rated Character Map Tool on the Windows OS

 Use the Character Map, Not the Symbol Icon

-Put a shortcut to the Character Map in your taskbar and you'll have the best presentations and documentation in town in no time.
+Put a shortcut to the Character Map in your taskbar and you'll have the best presentations, websites, and documentation in no time.